godotengine/godot-docs/classes/class_shader.rst

 Description
 -----------

-This class allows you to define a custom shader program that can be used for various materials to render objects.
+This class allows you to define a custom shader program that can be used by a :ref:`ShaderMaterial<class_ShaderMaterial>`.
+Shaders allow you to write your own custom behavior for rendering objects or updating particle information.
+For a detailed explanation and usage, please see the tutorials linked below.

 Tutorials
 ---------

 - :doc:`../tutorials/shading/index`

+- :doc:`../tutorials/shading/your_first_shader/what_are_shaders`

 Properties
 ----------